 If you are approaching this from the other side of the virtual highway and thinking of dipping your feet into employing a telecommuter or two, there are some serious benefits.

-Research in 2008 (Hewitt) estimated that American companies saved themselves $2,000 on average per employee, while according to Mulki, Bardhi, Lassk and Nanavaty-Dahl (2009), IBM cut a whopping $100 million from their bottom line, with 42% virtual employees across the globe.
+Research from Hewitt estimated that American companies saved themselves $2,000 on average per employee, while according to Mulki, Bardhi, Lassk and Nanavaty-Dahl (2009), IBM cut a whopping $100 million from their bottom line, with 42% virtual employees across the globe.